 What is the Statute of Limitations for Medical Malpractice in Florida?

-In Florida, the statute of limitations for filing a medical malpractice lawsuit is generally governed by Section 95.11(4)(b) of the Florida Statutes.
+In Florida, the statute of limitations for filing a medical malpractice lawsuit is established by Section 95.11(4)(b) of the Florida Statutes.
 The general statute of limitations for medical malpractice cases in Florida is two years from the date of the incident or the discovery of the injury caused by the malpractice, whichever occurs later.
 However, there are certain exceptions and limitations that can affect the timeline for filing a lawsuit, such as cases involving minors or cases where the malpractice resulted in wrongful death.
 If it can be proven that fraud, concealment, or intentional misrepresentation prevented the discovery of the injury, the time limitations are extended by two years from the point the injury was discovered or should have been discovered through reasonable effort.
 However, in no case can the total time exceed seven years from the date of the incident, except for cases involving minors, who can file the action before their eighth birthday.
 It’s important to consult with a qualified attorney specializing in medical malpractice cases in Florida to understand the specific details and exceptions that may apply to your situation.

 What are the Pre-suit Requirements for Filing a Medical Malpractice Claim?